Liechtenstein's Castles

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.

 Most likely missed by most or even unheard of by many.
-Liechtenstein, while small, packs a punch.
+While small, Liechtenstein packs a punch.
 Liechtenstein is a German-speaking country that is only 15.5 miles long.
-It is Europe’s fourth-smallest country, with an area of 62 square miles.
-As of 2019, its population is 37,877.
-The smallest country to border two countries and one of only two that is doubly landlocked.
+It is Europe’s fourth-smallest country, covering 62 square miles.
+As of 2019, its population was 37,877.
+The smallest country to border two countries and one of only two doubly landlocked countries.
 The other is Uzbekistan.

 Visit Liechtenstein